 First, it’s important to understand the costs involved:

-- Items with high resale, particularly those with low amounts of traceability, will be targeted and sold on elsewhere in this country or another.
-Common targets for theft haven’t changed much over the years, the BSIA estimates metal theft alone at £770 million a year
+Theft of Materials - Items with high resale, particularly those with low amounts of traceability, will be targeted and sold on elsewhere in this country or another.
+Common targets for theft haven’t changed much over the years, the BSIA estimates metal theft alone at £770 million a year within the UK.

 Securing Materials & Fuel